-Now, the bread which hails from this important region is a special bit of history rolled up into 500 grams of flour, water and yeast.
-This bread is made with “ruch” or wheat flour grown from the region.
-It’s round in shape, and is given a cut down the long center part before the bake.
-We do have a few other round breads from other canton’s, but this one is special in it’s perfect form, and even though it’s made with ‘ruch’ mehl, or wheat flour, it’s appearance is that of an artesian white, or farmer’s bread in the sense that it’s light in color on the inside, and so soft, airy and delicate.
+The Berner bread ends up being a special bit of history rolled up into flour, water and yeast.
+The bread is made with “ruch” or wheat flour mix grown from the region.
+The shape of the bread is round and cut down the shorter center part before the bake.
+In addition, there are a few other round breads from other canton’s, but this one is special in it’s perfect form.
+Even though it’s made with a wheat flour mix, it’s appearance is that of an artesian white, or farmer’s bread.
+In the sense that it’s light in color on the inside, so soft, airy and delicate.